-What we learned from Chris Petersen: should the UW Huskies have let Cal score?
+What we learned from Chris Petersen: Should the UW Huskies have let Cal score?

 - Junior running back Salvon Ahmed had a bounce-back performance against Cal, receiving a career-high 21 carries for 119 yards, 5.7 yards per carry and a touchdown.
 “I think he’s making progress, no question,” Petersen said.
 “He did a nice job and put his pads down and kind of finished some runs.
 So that was good to see.”

 - Petersen was asked if freshman outside linebacker Laiatu Latu — who has picked up 1.5 tackles for loss, forced a safety and shared a sack in his first two games — is pushing for more playing time.
 “Yeah, absolutely, yeah,” he said.
-“He’s impressed us from day one.
+“He’s impressed us from Day One.
 It’s just kind of his whole mentality – how he works and how he competes.
 He’s got a good vibe to him for a young guy.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.